Selenium WebDriver API

 constructor takes as arguments

-- the URL on which Selenium Server is listening for requests,
+- the URL on which Selenium Server is listening for requests and

 - a mandatory references to a